tensorpack/tensorpack/docs/tutorial/intro.rst

   They will eventually be wrapped under the same ``InputSource`` interface and go through prefetching.

-* You can use any TF-based symbolic function library to define a model, including a small set of functions within tensorpack. ``ModelDesc`` is an interface to connect the model with the ``InputSource`` interface.
+* You can use any TF-based symbolic function library to define a model, including a small set of functions within tensorpack. ``ModelDesc`` is an interface to connect the model with the trainers, but you can also use trainers without ``ModelDesc``.

 * Tensorpack trainers manage the training loops for you.
-  They also include data parallel logic for multi-GPU or distributed training.
+  They also include data parallel logic for multi-GPU and distributed training.
   At the same time, you have the power of customization through callbacks.

 * Callbacks are like ``tf.train.SessionRunHook``, or plugins.
 During training,